Skip to main content

 Image

-While MSC Cruises has been on a building spree, having launched 8 number of ships in the last 5 years, there are still a number of older ships in the fleet.
+While MSC Cruises has been on a building spree, there are still a number of older ships in the fleet.
 In fact, 12 of their ships are at least ten years old, with the oldest being MSC Armonia, which was launched in 2000.

 MSC Cruises has an incredibly strong presence in the European cruise market, offering tons of cruises at bargain prices with ships like MSC Fantasia, MSC Lirica, and MSC Poesia.
 While the ships offer the classic cruise experience, they may not have all the bells and whistles of the new ships, like waterparks, slides, and other fun activities.